 Coronado Springs Basics

 Disney’s Coronado Springs Resort is a moderate resort at Walt Disney World, which means it should fall between the value resorts and deluxe resorts in price and quality.
-Our reviews of all the moderate resorts at Walt Disney World are available at the following links (open in new tabs):
+If you’re considering Coronado Springs, you may want to read some of our other posts.
+We have a ranking of the best Disney World moderate resorts.
+We also have a guide to all the hotels of Walt Disney World.
+And here are our reviews of all the moderate resorts (links open in new tabs):

 Review of Disney’s Coronado Springs Resort (you are here)

 And if you’d like to see where this resort falls overall, check out our complete Disney World hotel rankings.